| Samia Henni

 The book examines the intersection of French colonial policies and military counterinsurgency operations in architecture in Algeria during the Algerian Revolution (1954-1962).
 During this bloody and protracted armed conflict, the French civil and military authorities profoundly reorganized Algeria's vast urban and rural territory, drastically transformed its built environments, rapidly implanted new infrastructure, and strategically built new settlements in order to keep Algeria under French rule.
 The colonial regime had designed and completed not only tactical destructions, but also new constructions in order to allow for the strict control of the Algerian population and the protection of the European communities of Algeria.
 This study focuses on three interrelated spatial counterrevolutionary measures: the massive forced resettlement of Algerian farmers; the mass-housing programs designed for the Algerian population as part of General Charles de Gaulle's Plan de Constantine; and the fortified administrative new town planned for the protection of the French authorities during the last months of the Algerian Revolution.
 The aim is to depict the modus operandi of these settlements, their roots, developments, scopes, actors, protocols, impacts, and design mechanisms.

 "Female Agency and Psychological Warfare: French Colonial Civil and Military Interventions in Algeria, 1954-1962."
 In Productive Universals-Specific Situations.
-Analysis and Intervention in Art, Architecture, Design and Urbanism edited by Anne Kockelkorn and Nina Zschocke.
-Berlin: Sternberg Press, 2018.
+Clinical Engagements in Art, Architecture, and Urbanism, eds.
+Anne Kockelkorn and Nina Zschocke.
+Berlin: Sternberg Press, 2019.

 "Reflections on the Authority of Architecture, Or a Brief and Unfinished Cartography of Disciplinary Spaces."
-In Kapwani Kiwanga: Structural Adjustments .
-Chicago: University of Chicago Press and The Power Plant Contemporary Art Gallery, 2017.
+In Kapwani Kiwanga: Structural Adjustments eds.
+Yesomi Umolu, Gaetane Verna.
+Chicago: University of Chicago Press and The Power Plant Contemporary Art Gallery, 2017, 77-79.

 "From 'Indigenous' to 'Muslim:' On the French Colonial Assimilationist Doctrine."
 E-Flux Architecture (December 1, 2017).